gtheler/thesis/110-sds/sds.md

 $
 ```

-[Figure @sec-fins-temperature] confirms that all the faces have the right boundary conditions: face number six got the power BC and all the rest got the convection BC.
+[Figure @fig-fins-temperature] confirms that all the faces have the right boundary conditions: face number six got the power BC and all the rest got the convection BC.

 ![Temperature distribution in a fin dissipator where all the faces have a convection BC except one that has a fixed heat flux of $q'' = 1,000 \text{W} \cdot \text{m}^{-2}$.](fins-temp.png){#fig-fins-temperature}

-Besides being ASCII files, should special characters be needed for any reason within a particular application of FeenoX, UTF-8 characters can be used natively as illustrated in [figure @sec-utf-8].
+Besides being ASCII files, should special characters be needed for any reason within a particular application of FeenoX, UTF-8 characters can be used natively as illustrated in [figure @fig-utf-8].

 ::: {#fig-utf-8 layout-ncol=2}
 ![UTF-8 in Kate](utf8-kate.png)